MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide ch10 - ch18.md

 11. Planning Storage in the Cloud
 12. Deploying Storage in Google Cloud Platform
 13. Loading Data into Storage
+14. Networking in the Cloud: VPC and VPN

 ## 10. Computing with Cloud Functions